AllenCX/AllenCX.github.io/_posts/2016-10-27-bayesian-learning.markdown

 $$P(\text{The man has cancer}) = \frac{0.00784}{0.0296+0.00784} \approx 21\%$$

-So theoretically, if we trust the machine all the time, we will tell everyone who take the diagnose that he or she is healthy.
+So theoretically, we will tell everyone who take the diagnose that he or she is healthy.

 The conclusion looks weird, isn't it?
 The reason is that in daily life, only a small percent of the population who has cancer, which caused the imbalance of the dataset.